harness/developer-hub/docs/service-reliability-management/slo-downtime/manage-slo-downtime.md

 ## Delete a SLO downtime

-To delete a SLO downtime, select the delete icon next to it, and in the confirmation message that appears, select **Delete**.
+To delete a SLO downtime, select the delete icon next to it, and, in the confirmation message that appears, select **Delete**.